Skip to content

 A Short History Of MySpace and Founders Tom Anderson And Chris DeWolfe

 Oh, how the mighty have fallen.
 What was once the proving ground for social media has since become the punch line of many jokes.
 The history of MySpace.com is a tale of energetic innovation, risk, and ultimately, failure to capitalize.
-While some people believe that MySpace was the original social networking site, it is actually based off of an existing model that was functionally success for its time.
+While some people believe that MySpace was the original social networking site, it is actually based on an existing model that was functionally successful for its time.
 In August of 2003, several employees of eUniverse, now called Intermix Media Inc, recognized the growing potential of a social networking site where they all had accounts (Friendster).
 Copying the model and losing the less popular features, the employees created a working prototype design for what they coined as MySpace.
 All the work was done in only ten days, in which the first version of MySpace was actually built.
-The project was headed by Tom Anderson who started as a CEO of the new company and Chris DeWolfe who became its president.
+The project was headed by Tom Anderson who started as the CEO of the new company and Chris DeWolfe who became its president.
 These two guys are nowadays recognized as the founders of the company.

 eUniverse provided the resources necessary to launch the site, providing everything from programmers to project leaders, as well as needed funding.
 The first people who used the site were the employees of the company.
 In order to garner initial interest, recruiting users became an office contest. eUnivere’s massive contact list of over 20 million enabled them to hit the ground running in terms of traffic.